 Students who have completed any of the following introductory courses in their undergraduate work with an A or B are eligible to earn master's credit for those courses upon the successful completion of an advanced standing exam.

 No more than 33% of a degree program may be completed through advanced standing with credit.
-Advanced standing exam applications are made through the Office of the Registrar.
+Advanced standing exam applications are made through the Office of the Registrar at registrar@swbts.edu.

 Advanced Standing without Credit